kasansinzen/auto-anchor-scroll-app/README.md

 3. Install dependencies: Install all depencies in package.json
 4. Build application: Compile the code and resolve dependencies.
 5. ESLint and Prettierrc: Check code quality is pass lintting and .prettierrc
+6. Stylelint: Check code quality is pass stylelint
-6. Unit Test: Execute various tests to ensure code correctness.
+7. Unit Test: Execute various tests to ensure code correctness.

 These stages ensure a systematic and efficient build and test process in the CI pipeline.